numpy/numpy/doc/source/reference/arrays.classes.rst

 .. seealso:: :ref:`Subclassing ndarray <basics.subclassing>`

-Numpy provides several hooks that classes can customize:
+NumPy provides several hooks that classes can customize:

 .. method:: class.__numpy_ufunc__(ufunc, method, i, inputs, **kwargs)

    .. versionadded:: 1.11

-   Any class (ndarray subclass or not) can define this method to override behavior of Numpy's ufuncs.
+   Any class (ndarray subclass or not) can define this method to override behavior of NumPy's ufuncs.
 This works quite similarly to Python's ``__mul__`` and other binary operation routines.

    - *ufunc* is the ufunc object that was called.